troystribling/BlueCap/Documentation/CentralManager.md

 public func terminate()
 ```

-The `reconnect()` method is used to establish a connection to a previously connected `Peripheral`.
+The `Peripheral#reconnect` method is used to establish a connection to a previously connected `Peripheral`.
 If the `Peripheral` is connected the method returns immediately.
 The method takes a single parameter `reconnectDelay` used to specify a delay, in seconds, before trying to reconnect.
 The default value is `0.0` seconds.

-`disconnect()` preforms and immediate disconnection from the connected `Peripheral` and will generate the `ConnectionEvent` `ForceDisconnect`.
-If the `Peripheral` is disconnected the error `PeripheralErrorCode.Disconnected` is returned.
+`Peripheral#disconnect` preforms and immediate disconnection from the connected `Peripheral` and will generate the `ConnectionEvent` `ForceDisconnect`.
+If the `Peripheral` is disconnected the `Peripheral#connect` `FutureStream#onFailure` will complete with `PeripheralErrorCode.Disconnected`.

-`terminate()` performs a `disconnect()` and also removed the `Peripheral` from the application cache.
+`Peripheral#terminate` performs a `Peripheral#disconnect` and also removed the `Peripheral` from the application cache.

 An application can connect a `Peripheral` using,